 Measuring and Tracking Your CRO Success

 You can’t manage what you don’t measure.
-When it comes to serious CRO campaigns you simply need to have good tracking in place.
+When it comes to serious CRO campaigns, you simply need to have effective tracking in place.

-- Heat mapping tools: Just where are people clicking, how far down the page they scroll, and what do they largely ignore.
+- Heat mapping tools: Just where are people clicking, how far down the page do they scroll, and what do they largely ignore?
 This visual information exposes issues that traditional analytics overlook.

 - User sessions: View real recordings of people navigating your site.
 You will soon find frustrating use-cases and you’ll figure out why people leave without converting.

-- Ongoing reporting and analysis: Implement monthly reports following major conversion metrics, benchmarking against previous time periods so that you will see trends and opportunities.
+- Ongoing reporting and analysis: Implement monthly reports following major conversion metrics, benchmarking against previous times so that you will see trends and opportunities.

 Without proper measurement, you are just flying blind on what works — and that’s not a way to do business.